priyas21/PracticeGit/Readme.md

 - `git rm -r <Directory/folder name/file name>` : Removes the directory local and remote
   - `git commit -m  "Remove duplicated directory"`
   - `git push origin <your-git-branch> (typically 'master', but not always)`

+  ## Pull and Fetch Commands

+  - `git pull` : Fetch or sync local reposirory with remote one
+     - its `git fetch` followed by `git merge`
+     - Its not gonna update our local repo
+     - It will merge origin/master( remote branch) with master(local)